ckollars/dropdabase/README.md

 # DROP-DA-BASE
-My personal initial directory setup, style guide and patterns.
+My personal "Base" setup for initial directories, style guide and reusable patterns.
 Intended as a starting point for my own prjects.

 NOTE: This is still a VERY large work in progress.